 Dedicated to serving as a resource for buyers, collectors, and those moved by the artistic expression of modern art and contemporary art, Tufenkian Fine Arts presents the works of museum level local and international artists.

 Established by Caroline Lais-Tufenkian, a Swiss Armenian patron of the arts in Southern California, the gallery presents and connects audiences to excellence in contemporary fine art through a dynamic exhibition schedule, Artist Talks, and publishing art books with essays by leaders in the art world.

 Following years of curating at various venues in Southern California, in 2015 Lais-Tufenkian established Tufenkian Fine Arts in the industrial neighborhood in Glendale where she organized 8 exhibitions.
 Additionally, during that year Tufenkian Fine Arts participated in the LA Art Show and the Palm Springs Fine Art Fair.
-Since October 2017, the current location has been open to all enthusiasts.
+The current location has been open since October 2017.

 216 S. Louise St.

 We regret that the gallery is currently not reviewing artist submissions.